-The best practices for collecting and exhibiting LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual) history in museums are still under discussion.
+The best practices for collecting and exhibiting LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual) history in museums are still in flux.
 To be truly inclusive, the LGBTQIA members of your community should be reflected in your museum’s programs, just like other groups and other members.
-While the best ways to represent your community are best formulated in conversation with your community, the following resources provide a general guide for some questions that you may have about making your museum welcoming to visitors of all orientations and gender identities.
+While the best way to represent your community is in conversation with your community, the following resources provide a general guide for some questions that you may have about making your museum welcoming to visitors of all orientations and gender identities.

 Language and Terminology

-The evolving nature of preferred language can make writing about LGBTQIA history in exhibitions challenging.
-The links below offer different glossaries and recommendations for the currently-accepted and correct terminology and symbols.
+The evolving nature of language can make writing about LGBTQIA history in exhibitions challenging.
+Below are different glossaries and recommendations for the currently-accepted and correct terminology and symbols.

-More glossaries are available at the National LGBT Health Education Center, a division of the Fenway Institute, and the University of Southern California LGBT Resource Center, among others.
+More glossaries are available at the National LGBT Health Education Center, a division of the Fenway Institute, and the University of Southern California LGBT Resource Center.

-Each of these glossaries offer unique additions to the lexicon of LGBTQIA exhibitions, and occasionally they may have conflicting viewpoints on the usage of these emerging terms.
+Each of these glossaries offer additions to the lexicon of LGBTQIA exhibitions, though they may have conflicting viewpoints on the usage of these emerging terms.
 When questioning the language you’re using, the most reliable resource you have is your community!

 Deciding how to collect for LGBTQIA histories can be challenging.
 The most traditional items associated with this community are letters, diaries, and other texts that are typically within the scope of libraries and archives.
-However, other artifacts, from items of dress to valued personal possessions, are important as ways to represent LGBTQIA people in your three-dimensional collections.
+However, other artifacts, from items like dresses to valued personal possessions, are important as ways to represent LGBTQIA people in your three-dimensional collections.

 In 2007, Darryl McIntyre published an article in the International Journal of Art & Design Education titled “What to Collect?
 Museums and Lesbian, Gay, Bisexual and Transgender Collecting” which outlines what sort of physical objects museums can collect within their community or out, using examples of what museums have begun collecting and exhibiting for LGBTQIA-specific exhibits.